 Now, Parsons is a member of the Dallas Mavericks and hopes to use his recruiting skills once again.
 The 26-year-old small forward said that he will “shift into GM mode” now that the offseason is here.

 Parsons takes this role seriously.
-He recently needed knee surgery, going down in the Mavs’ first-round series against the Rockets, and he got the procedure done as soon as possible so he’d be okay to travel for recruiting pitches on July.
+He recently needed knee surgery, going down in the Mavs’ first-round series against the Rockets, and he got the procedure done as soon as possible so he’d be okay to travel for recruiting pitches in July.

 “I think it’s kind of like a known thing that I’d like to do that,” Parsons said of recruiting players, according to Eddie Sefko of The Dallas Morning News.
 “I have a lot of good relationships with a lot of guys.
-Obviously now with the season just ended, I haven’t talked with them about who or what or whatever, but we’ll take a look here soon.
+Now with the season just ended, I haven’t talked with them about who or what or whatever, but we’ll take a look here soon.
 I’ll be in Dallas pretty much all summer, so I’m sure we’ll have those conversations when the time comes.”

 Mavericks president Donnie Nelson is planning to use Parsons, who averaged 15.7 points and 4.9 rebounds in his first season with Dallas.